sandstorm/serious-game-legacy/README.md

 because we have less "magic connections" between classes which are invisible to the outside.

 in `disallowed-calls.neon`, we test for this; so phpstan fails in case this is violated.

+## Where to use Laravel Eloquent (ORM), and where not?
+TODO

+❌ Don't use Laravel Eloquent (ORM) for:

+TODO

+✅ Use Laravel Eloquent (ORM) for:

+TODO

 ## Filament fully set up